 Parking works a little differently at each of our campuses, but never a big deal.
 Check out the campus pages for more specific details.

-You’ll notice a lot of people in the lobby area wearing blue shirts that say “blue shirt” as if the color was not obvious enough.
+You’ll notice a lot of people in the lobby area wearing blue shirts.
 Those volunteers are there to help you.
 We make it obvious because we want you to be able to find out what you need to find out.
 If they don’t know the answer to your question, they can probably find someone who does.
 There are always a couple of our pastors nearby.

 If you’ve been to a few different churches, you know that musical styles can vary quite a bit.
 Ours tends to be a modern rock style on the louder side.
 We have a number of worship leaders on our team and they each bring their own style to our gatherings.
 The bottom line for us is that our worship is designed to point you to Jesus.
 It’s not about the stage or the lights or the talent of the musicians and vocalists.
 It’s about Jesus.

-Our teaching is focused on taking the deep truths of The Bible and explaining them in an inspiring manner that makes sense today.
-We have a very narrative style of preaching, in other words, we are story tellers telling God’s story.
-We also tend to bring our own stories into the preaching as God works in us.
+Our teaching is focused on taking the deep truths of The Bible and explaining them in an inspiring manner that makes sense today—as a narrative.
+As a community, we are all storytellers telling God’s story.
 We spend most of the year preaching through books of the Bible, with occasional breaks for topical series.
-Expect our sermons to last roughly 45 minutes.
-Check out the full Sermon Archive.
+Expect our messages to last roughly 45 minutes.
+Check out the full Message Archive.